wp-plugins/mytube/readme.txt

 If have you any doubt then send mail frequently on raghu@tes-india.com

 == Screenshots ==
- 1. This screen shot description corresponds to global_setting_page.png.
+ 1. This screen shot description corresponds to Back-End.
+ 2. This screen shot description corresponds to Front-End.

 == Changelog ==
 = 1.0.1 =